coen-hyde/dockmaster/README.md

 Dockmaster
 ==========

-Docmaster is a vhost middleware router for Distribute that uses Seaport to intelligently route requests.
+Dockmaster is a vhost middleware router for Distribute that uses Seaport to intelligently route requests.

 Usage
 -------